 About

 My practice involves fixating on the standardized and mass-produced apparatus of domestic and city life to dig out buried vulnerabilities, intimacies and narratives.
 Some of these are there to be excavated, but some have to be fantasized, extrapolated from scraps.
 This search is motivated by the strong emotions I feel in certain places alongside a curiosity for how materials can be mis-functioned beyond their original context.
-Formal qualities of materials (proximity, weight, roughness, rigidity) give me metaphors for emotional states and relationship dynamics.
+Formal qualities of materials (proximity, weight, precarity, rigidity) give me metaphors for emotional states and relationship dynamics.
 I try to balance introspection with a search for common ground.
 Cardboard, coat hooks, newspaper, concrete: Familiarity is important, I want you to recognize the generic materials I choose, remember your interactions with them.
 Like these objects, the feelings and memories I draw upon are both personal and generic: Stunted conversations, someone’s absence, closing the front door.

 Bio

 Ellie Pearch (b.
 1994, London) MFA Fine Art, Goldsmiths University of London, 2024.
 BA Fine Art Sculpture, Brighton University, 2016.
 Recent two person shows: No Format Gallery, London, 2024.
 Take Courage Gallery, London, 2024.
 Selected group exhibitions: hArtslane, London, 2023.
 Hypha Studios, London, 2023.
 East Bristol Contemporary, Bristol, 2018.
 Chisenhale Studio 4, London, 2017.
 De La Warr Pavilion, Hastings, 2016.
 Awards: Selected for Into The Wild, Chisenhale Studios, 2016.
-Ellie is a visiting tutor at The King’s Foundation Diploma Year.
+Ellie is a visiting tutor at The King’s Foundation Diploma Year and is the founder of Connecting Curious Minds, a programme of art classes for adults in London Galleries.

 My practice involves fixating on the standardized and mass-produced apparatus of domestic and city life to dig out buried vulnerabilities, intimacies and narratives.
 Some of these are there to be excavated, but some have to be fantasized, extrapolated from scraps.
 This search is motivated by the strong emotions I feel in certain places alongside a curiosity for how materials can be mis-functioned beyond their original context.
-Formal qualities of materials (proximity, weight, roughness, rigidity) give me metaphors for emotional states and relationship dynamics.
+Formal qualities of materials (proximity, weight, precarity, rigidity) give me metaphors for emotional states and relationship dynamics.
 I try to balance introspection with a search for common ground.
 Cardboard, coat hooks, newspaper, concrete: Familiarity is important, I want you to recognize the generic materials I choose, remember your interactions with them.
 Like these objects, the feelings and memories I draw upon are both personal and generic: Stunted conversations, someone’s absence, closing the front door.

 Bio

 Ellie Pearch (b.
 1994, London) MFA Fine Art, Goldsmiths University of London, 2024.
 BA Fine Art Sculpture, Brighton University, 2016.
 Recent two person shows: No Format Gallery, London, 2024.
 Take Courage Gallery, London, 2024.
 Selected group exhibitions: hArtslane, London, 2023.
 Hypha Studios, London, 2023.
 East Bristol Contemporary, Bristol, 2018.
 Chisenhale Studio 4, London, 2017.
 De La Warr Pavilion, Hastings, 2016.
 Awards: Selected for Into The Wild, Chisenhale Studios, 2016.
-Ellie is a visiting tutor at The King’s Foundation Diploma Year.
+Ellie is a visiting tutor at The King’s Foundation Diploma Year and is the founder of Connecting Curious Minds, a programme of art classes for adults in London Galleries.

 Exhibitions